How to Get Yellow Stains and More Out of Thrift Store Clothing

 - 1/2 cup baking soda

 Mix the vinegar with two cups warm water and soak the entire garment for 30 minutes.
 Mix the remaining ingredients to form a paste.
 Squeeze most of the water out of the garment, and lay flat on a towel.
 Spread the paste on the stains and let sit for at least 30 minutes, longer for tough stains.
 Launder the shirt as usual.
 Repeated treatments may be needed for tough stains.

 Remove Ink Stains With Hair Spray

-First of all, don't rub the stain with any cleaner.
+For ink stains, you want to avoid rubbing the stain with any cleaner.
 This usually causes it to spread.
-Hairspray contains a chemical that causes ink to dissolve.
+Hairspray contains a chemical that causes most inks to dissolve.
 Simply spray the stain with hairspray until it is saturated.
 Dampen a cloth with warm water and start blotting.
 Repeat this process until the stain is gone.

 Remove Thrift Store Grease Pencil From Clothing Labels

-We all hate those grease pencils!
-While it is easy to remove from hard goods like glass, ceramics, porcelain, plastic, and wood with Goo Gone, grease pencil can be difficult to remove from fabrics.
-Thrift stores are famous for writing prices on the garment labels—which is not good for an eBay seller's business.
+While it is easy to remove grease pencil stains from hard goods like glass, ceramics, porcelain, plastic, and wood with Goo Gone, it can be challenging to remove them from fabrics.
+Thrift stores are famous for writing prices on garment labels.
 Try these strategies to remove grease pencil from fabric:

 - Nail polish remover: Apply to a cotton swab and gently dab on the tag.

 - Hand sanitizer: This contains alcohol and is easier to work with than liquid rubbing alcohol.
 Use a cotton swab to work the stain out.